Slicer/Slicer/Docs/user_guide/get_help.md

 ## I want to report a problem

+We are constantly making fixes and improvements, therefore before you report any issues, check first if it is already fixed in the latest Slicer Preview Release.
 If you are not sure if Slicer behaves incorrectly or you are not using it properly then [ask about it on the Slicer Forum](https://discourse.slicer.org/c/support) (in the `Support` category).
 If you are _sure_ that Slicer is not working as intended then [submit a bug report in the Slicer issue tracker](https://github.com/Slicer/Slicer/issues/new?assignees=&labels=type%3Abug&template=bug_report.md).

 In your question/report provide all the information that is described in the [bug reporting template](https://github.com/Slicer/Slicer/blob/main/.github/ISSUE_TEMPLATE/bug_report.md#summary).